Insurance Archaeology

 1. Initial Site Assessment and Investigation

-The remediation begins with engaging and Environmental Consultant to look at the history of the site to better understand the facility’s operational history.
-Then, an Environmental Site Assessment (ESA) may be necessary to identify potential and existing contamination through soil, water, and air sampling.
+The remediation begins with engaging an Environmental Consultant to look at the history of the site to better understand the facility’s operational history.
+Then, a Phase I Environmental Site Assessment (ESA) may be necessary to identify potential and existing environmental impairment liability through soil, water, and air sampling.

 2. Risk Assessment